J-81/JDO_V-V/README.md

   - Used to pull GeneLab data for downstream applications
   - Includes runsheet generation for processing
   - Includes dvc integration to track data from GeneLab
+- PostProcessing: Tools to generate post processing related files
+  - Including file listing report excels and md5sum excels
+- PathAnnotate: A utility kit that focuses on generating annotated path dataframes
+  - Such annotated dataframes can be used in downstream applications
+  - E.g. VnV uses this to assign check targets

 ### How do I get set up? ###